-Thank you for Maine's submittal of the Highland Lake Total Maximum Daily Load (TMDL) for total phosphorus.
+Thank you for Maine's submittal of the Sabattus Pond Total Maximum Daily Load (TMDL) for total phosphorus.
 This waterbody is included on Maine's 2002 303(d) list and was moved up as a priority for TMDL development from past listings due to the high level of stakeholder interest in this particular lake.
 The purpose of the TMDL is to address algae blooms due to excessive nutrient loading from nonpoint source pollution.

-The U.S. Environmental Protection Agency (EPA) hereby approves Maine's August 2, 2004 Highland Lake TMDL received by EPA on the same day electronically.
+The U.S. Environmental Protection Agency (EPA) hereby approves Maine's July 16, 2004 Sabattus Pond TMDL received by EPA electronically on July 19, 2004.
 EPA has determined that this TMDL meets the requirements of §303(d) of the Clean Water Act (CWA), and of EPA's implementing regulations (40 CFR Part 130).
 Attached is a copy of our approval documentation.

 We are very pleased with the quality of your TMDL submittal.
-Your staff, in collaboration with the Lakes Environmental Association (LEA) and the Maine Association of Conservation Districts (MACD) have done an excellent job of preparing and ground-truthing a comprehensive and informative TMDL report.
-The extent of local interest, collaboration, and long-term pollution control activity in this watershed is impressive.
-My staff and I look forward to continued cooperation with the ME DEP in exercising our shared responsibility of implementing the requirements under Section 303(d) of the CWA.
+Your staff, in collaboration with the Maine Association of Conservation Districts (MACD) have done an excellent job of preparing and ground-truthing a comprehensive and informative TMDL report.

+The extent of regional and local interest, collaboration, long-term pollution control activity in this watershed are impressive, and has already resulted in gradual improvement in water quality My staff and I look forward to continued cooperation with the ME DEP in exercising our shared responsibility of implementing the requirements under Section 303(d) of the CWA.